mwangitau/Links/README.md

 ## Developer

 **Knee** — Station Manager, Kiryan Energy Ltd
 BSc Applied Statistics with IT
+MSc of Science in Artificial Intelligence
 Built and maintained independently alongside station operations.

 ---